 To identify opportunities to improve environmental performance

 The Guild’s waste collection facilities did not segregate waste into streams, so all waste was being disposed of in the same place.
-There was also a need for training and internal signage to show what waste should go where, so that materials were being disposed of incorrectly.
+There was also a need for training and internal signage to show what waste should go where, so that materials were no longer being disposed of incorrectly.

 Working in partnership, we set out to improve communication and awareness of recycling on campus, and raise performance.